Intragroup dark matter distribution in small groups of halos in a LCDM cosmology: Introduction

-The purpose of this work is to quantify the amount of dark matter associated with group-like objects, focusing on its intra-group (IG) matter and the determination of its distribution in a cosmological setting.
+The purpose of this work is to quantify and characterize the amount of diffuse or intra-group (IG) dark matter in small groups of galaxy-size dark matter halos; i.e. that dark matter not bound to well defined virialized halos, estimated to be in the mass range of $M\in [10^{11},5\times 10^{12}] h^{-1} {\rm M}_\odot$.
+This is with the aim of obtaining an estimation of what might one expect in true physical small galaxy groups, since these halos can host normal galaxies.
 We study such distribution of dark matter using a set of five cosmological simulations within the $\Lambda$CDM cosmology ($\S2.1$).
-Group-like structures are identified using a physically motivated algorithm, that leads to an unambiguous characterization of groups in our simulations ($\S2.2$) ; we are not at the moment interested in performing a direct comparison to observations.
-Membership in a small group is determined by considering only haloes that can host ``normal'' galaxies ($\S2.2.2$).
-In the analysis of the the simulations we will differentiate, as it is done in observational studies, from compact associations, and intermediate and loose groups by means of their group radius $R_{\rm g}$.
+Bound groups of halos are identified using a physically motivated algorithm, that leads to an unambiguous identification of groups in our simulations ($\S2.2$).
+Membership in a small dark group is determined by considering only halos that can host ``normal'' galaxies ($\S2.2.2$).
+In the analysis of the simulations we will differentiate, as it is done in observational studies, from compact associations, and intermediate and loose groups by means of the size of the group radius $R_{\rm g}$.

 The outline of the paper is as follows.
-In Section~\ref{sec:methods} we describe our simulations and the methods used in this study, such as the algorithm used to determine which halos belong to a group or not.
+In Section~\ref{sec:methods} we describe our simulations and the methods used in this study, such as the algorithm used to determine which halos belong to a dark group or not.
 In Section~\ref{sec:results} we present our results regarding the intragroup (IG) amount and distribution of dark matter, as well as the evolution in time of the IG dark matter profile for compact associations of galaxies.
-Finally, in Section~\ref{sec:final} we discuss and summarize our main results and conclusions.
+In Section~\ref{sec:final} we provide some final comments on our work.